flandolfi/P2PBC-midterm/README.md

       ]
     }

-The program have also the following optional parameters, that can be printed using the `-h` or `--help` option:
+The program has also the following optional parameters, that can be printed using the `-h` or `--help` option:

     $ java -jar ./bin/P2PBC-midterm.jar --help